Aliases for GTF2H2 Gene

 GeneCards Summary for GTF2H2 Gene

 GTF2H2 (General Transcription Factor IIH Subunit 2) is a Protein Coding gene.
 Diseases associated with GTF2H2 include spinal muscular atrophy and muscular atrophy.
-Among its related pathways are Gene Expression and HIV Life Cycle.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Nucleotide excision repair.
 GO annotations related to this gene include nucleic acid binding and protein kinase activity.
 An important paralog of this gene is GTF2H2C.

 UniProtKB/Swiss-Prot for GTF2H2 Gene